hartleylabnyu/online_two_step_replication/README.md

 The jsPsych version of the task was originally coded by the [Niv Lab](https://nivlab.princeton.edu/) at Princeton, and adapted by the [Hartley Lab](https://www.hartleylab.org/) at NYU for use online with children, adolescents, and adults.

 ### 2. Matrix Reasoning Item Bank (MaRs-IB)
-This abstract reasoning task was developed by and originally described in [Chierchia et al. (2019)](https://royalsocietypublishing.org/doi/10.1098/rsos.190232).
+This abstract reasoning task was developed by and originally described in [Chierchia, Furhmann et al. (2019)](https://royalsocietypublishing.org/doi/10.1098/rsos.190232).
 All stimuli used in the task are from the [OSF repository](https://osf.io/g96f4/) set up by the original study authors.
 Participants complete a series of reasoning puzzles within an 8-minute time limit.
 The jsPsych version of the task uses one of the color-blind friendly stimulus sets as well as the "minimal" distractors described in the original manuscript.
 It was coded by the Hartley Lab for use online with children, adolescents, and adults.